evisionthemes/business-click/readme.txt

 License: GNU General Public License v2 or later License URI: LICENSE

+== Copyright ==

+Business Click WordPress Theme, Copyright 2018 evision Themes Business Click is distributed under the terms of the GNU GPL

 Business Click is a modern and flexible WordPress Business Theme that suits for agency, blog, business, corporate, eCommerce, magazines, portfolios and many more.

 == Description ==